NOTE: This was post was updated to reflect a statewide stay-at-home order annouced by Gov. Ron DeSantis on April 1.

 “Pasco doesn’t have the high-density areas or multigenerational housing concerns that are driving stay-at-home orders in other communities,” Pasco County Administrator Dan Biles said in a video posted on YouTube Thursday.
 “Our goal is to continue to safely provide essential services and to keep our economy moving.”

 Hernando County: No stay-at-home orders or curfews have been ordered.
-Parks and libraries are closed.
+Parks and libraries are closed until at least April 30.
+Additionally, residents are no longer allowed to pick up or drop off items at the branches.
+All fines have been suspended until May 1.
+Despite parks being closed, boat ramps and marinas remain open for public use as long as social distancing guidelines are being followed.
 On March 23, the county decided to waive all bus fares for the next 30 days.
 Animal services shelters are open by appointment only.
 For a list of event cancellations, visit its tourism website.

 WUSF 89.7 depends on donors for the funding It takes to provide you the most trusted source of news and information here in town, across our state, and around the world.
 Support WUSF now by giving monthly, or make a one-time donation online at WUSF.org/give